Floods, landslides kill 75, displace thousands in eastern India

-Exacerbated by Cyclone Komen which struck the east coast on Friday, the rainfall has made major rivers overflow, inundating villages in parts of West Bengal, Odisha and Manipur.
+Exacerbated by Cyclone Komen which struck the east coast on Friday, the rainfall has made major rivers overflow, inundating villages in parts of West Bengal, Odisha and Manipur states.
 The rains also caused a landslide in Manipur, killing 21 people.

 "In the last four years, there has been no flood like this year.
 So far, we have witnessed man-made floods and we have restricted them quite successfully.
 But the situation at present is rendered beyond control," Mamata Banerjee, chief minister of West Bengal, the worst affected state, told reporters on Sunday.